learn-co-curriculum/devops-m0-install-ubuntu/README.md

 Now that we've gotten the Virtual Machine set up with an Ubuntu installation disk, it's time to finally install Ubuntu on it.

-The first thing you'll be met with is `GNU GRUB`, which is what is known as a `boot loader`.
+The first thing you'll be met with is `GNU GRUB`, which is what is known as a *bootloader*.
 For now all we have to do is hit `return` / `enter` on the first option to install Ubuntu.

 Now that we've started the installer, you should see the language selection screen: